Metropolitan Stadium: Origins and construction

 In the 1950s, major league owners Calvin Griffith and Horace Stoneham called the stadium the finest facility in the minors; Stoneham added that "there were not two better" major league stadiums of the time (although not specifying which specific two he thought were the Met's equal) The Millers were then the top farm team of Stoneham's New York Giants, and there was some hope or expectation that the Giants might relocate there.
 Under major league rules of the time, by virtue of owning the Millers, the Giants owned the major league rights to Minneapolis.
 Negotiations were also held with Griffith's Washington Senators, as well as the Cincinnati Reds, Cleveland Indians, and Philadelphia Athletics.
 However, the Giants chose to follow the Brooklyn Dodgers to the west coast at the urging of Dodgers owner Walter O'Malley, who owned the Millers' crosstown rivals, the St. Paul Saints.
 San Francisco had long been home to the Pacific Coast League's San Francisco Seals, the top farm team of the Boston Red Sox.
 As part of the deal, the Millers' parent team then became the Red Sox, who had no plans to move anywhere in the foreseeable future.

-Multiple exhibition games featuring Major League teams were held at the Met at this time; a game between the Detroit Tigers and Cincinnati Reds was held at the Met in 1957, and a matchup between the Senators and the Philadelphia Phillies was held shortly after the 1958 All-Star break.
+Multiple exhibition games featuring Major League teams were held at the Met at this time; a game between the Detroit Tigers and Cincinnati Reds was held at the Met in 1957, another between the San Francisco Giants and Chicago White Sox in May, 1958, and a matchup between the Senators and the Philadelphia Phillies was held shortly after the 1958 All-Star break.
 The latter game brought 15,990 fans to the stadium, including Calvin Griffith, who described the stadium as "terrific."

-Baseball and football
+Baseball and American football

 In October 1960, Calvin Griffith announced that his Washington Senators would move to Metropolitan Stadium as the Minnesota Twins.
 The Twins played their first home game on April 21, 1961, with a loss to the new Washington Senators (now the Texas Rangers).
 The Millers and Saints were then promptly folded by Major League Baseball.
 To ready the stadium for the Twins, a $9 million renovation increased the seating capacity from about 22,000 to over 30,000 by the completion of the Twins' inaugural season.
 During the Twins' first ten seasons at the Met, they outdrew the average American League team each year.

 The National Football League (NFL) was also interested in placing a team at the Met.
 Conversations were had with Violet Bidwill Wolfner, owner of the Chicago Cardinals, about moving her team to the stadium.
 The Cardinals moved two of their 1959 regular season home games against the Philadelphia Eagles (October 25) (att: 20,112) and New York Giants (November 22) (att: 26,625) to Bloomington.
 A preseason football game was held each September at the Met for its first five years, 1956 through 1960: